flameweaver0x/ExpenseTracker/README.md

-ExpenseTracker is a dynamic web application designed to help users track and manage their financial transactions efficiently.
-Built with modern JavaScript, it offers an intuitive interface for adding, editing, and removing transactions, while seamlessly communicating with a backend API for data persistence.
-Beyond transaction management, ExpenseTracker provides insightful financial reports, giving users a clear view of their financial health.
-Ideal for personal budgeting and expense tracking, our tool aims to simplify financial management, making it accessible to everyone.
+# ExpenseTracker

+ExpenseTracker is a web application for tracking expenses and income, built with Go for the backend and JavaScript (React) for the frontend.

+## Features

+- **Transaction Management**: Create, view, and manage transactions.
+- **Budget Tracking**: Monitor your budget and financial health.
+- **Financial Reports**: Generate reports based on your transactions.